-Leis [35] Based on past studies those with hyperglycemia and lower oxygen saturation on admission were more likely to experience adverse events in their cohort, including prolonged hospitalization.
+Based on research of Leis [35], Based on past studies those with hyperglycemia and lower oxygen saturation on admission were more likely to experience adverse events in their cohort, including prolonged hospitalization.
 The K-Medoids algorithm was a promising approach to parse the heterogeneity around hospital admissions.

-Using the Syukra [36] K-Medoids multiple trials clustering method, were conducted with the following cluster counts: 3, 4, 5, 6, 7, 8, and 9.
-Based on the Davies Bouldien Index (DBI) validity test, which yielded a value of 0.678, the ideal cluster of three clusters was determined.
+Based on research of Syukra [36], using the K-Medoids clustering method, multiple trials were conducted with the following cluster counts: 3, 4, 5, 6, 7, 8, and 9.
+Based on the DBI validity test, which yielded a value of 0.678, the ideal cluster of three clusters was determined.
 The findings indicate that the Association Rule is only present in cluster 3 based on the Association Rule search experiment conducted across three clusters with a minimum support value of 5%-9% and a minimum confidence value of 50%.

 The Association Rule formed in cluster 3 with a minimum support value of 5% found a pattern of 2 rules, at a minimum support of 6% found a pattern of 1 rule, at a minimum support of 7% found a pattern of 1 rule, at a minimum support of 8% found a pattern of 1 rule and at a minimum support of 9% found no pattern rules.
-Based on the Association Rule that has been formed in cluster 3, it states that there are 4 interconnected product items that are most often purchased by customers of 212 Mart Jalan Rambutan Pekanbaru City, namely 21t Permata cooking oil, granulated sugar, fried Indomie and chicken curry Indomie which can be recommended to 212 Mart.
+Based on the Association Rule that has been formed in cluster 3, it states that there are 4 interconnected product items that are most often purchased by customers of 212 Mart Jalan Rambutan Pekanbaru City, namely 2lt Permata cooking oil, granulated sugar, fried Indomie, and chicken curry Indomie which can be recommended to 212 Mart.

-Zhang and Lu [37] This work outlined a strategy that combined the use of spatial autocorrelation, factor decomposition, and

-GIS-based spatial analytic techniques to uncover the spatiotemporal dynamics and clustering features of sovbean spatial production in the NCP.
+Based on research of Zhang and Lu [37], this work outlined a strategy that combined the use of spatial autocorrelation, factor decomposition, and GIS-based spatial analytic techniques to uncover the spatiotemporal dynamics and spatial clustering features of soybean production in the NCP.
 By revealing changes in soybean production and its regional clustering patterns between 1998 and 2015 in the NCP, the analysis aided in the identification of hotspots for the development of soybean production, hence promoting regional agricultural planning.
 According to the data, there was a sharp decline in overall soybean production between 1998 and 2015, primarily as a result of planting areas being smaller due to declining advantages.
 This study suggested that in order to support the national soybean revival strategy, the NCP's decreased soybean production area may be restored if incentives are raised.